 We got an email at work today letting us know that we would be having some special guests in the building on Wednesday and Thursday, so we should try to make our workspaces look presentable.
 In other words, I had to clean my desk today.
 Anyone that’s known me for any amount of time can tell you, without hesitation, that I am not the neatest person in the world.Â Cleanliness may be meant to be next to Godliness, but for me it’s probably closer to as enjoyable as scratching my eyeballs with a yard rake.

 I just spent the last hour sorting through the mounds of crap that filled my L-shaped desk.
-Two boxes of instant oatmeal went into my bottom righthand drawer, joining an unopened bottle of Diet Pepsi Jazz, my headphones, and my work softball jersey.
+Two boxes of instant oatmeal went into my bottom righthand drawer, joining an unopened bottle of Diet Pepsi Jazz, my binaural microphone, my headphones, and my work softball jersey.
 My Excederin Migraine and orange-flavored Tums got pitched into my top righthand drawer, which was still housing my winter supplies from last year – stocking cap with ear flaps, cough syrup, and zinc lozenges.
 I’m keeping the generic Vicodin out just for dramatic effect.

 I threw eight Sharpies, four blue pens, and six blue and orange highlighters into a wicker basket I have on my desk for some reason.
 Right now, that sole reason is to hold my collection of unuses post-it notes, my Steve Bedrosian and Chris Bosio baseball cards, and a copy of Mr. & Mrs. Smith on DVD.